Code-Institute-Submissions/BM_Web_MS1/README.md

 Contact also can be made with the writer in both ways, formal through form, or informal via social media provided on footer icons.

 ### Notes
+In general, scrollbars dont work off "-webkit" browsers.

-In reviews.html, users that submitted reviews are made up and links go to generic sites to avoid personal information issues.
+On reviews.html, users that submitted reviews are made up and links go to generic sites to avoid personal information issues.

 Also take account that, despite all required fields to press "submit", the form in contact.html doesn't do any "action" and has no "target" either.